4awpawz/trio-docs/source/fragments/articles/2021-04-23-next-feature-release.md

 ## What's Coming In The Next Release

+I am very pleased to announce that the next release of Trio will provide the following enhancements:

-### Improved Integration Support For JavaScript Bundling Tools
+### JavaScript Bundling

-I am very pleased to announce that the next release of Trio will provide improved integration support for your preferred JavaScript bundling tools (e.g. Parcel) into its build and release processing.
+Support for integrating your preferred JavaScript bundling tools (e.g. Parcel) into Trio's build and release processing.

+### CSS Source Map Generation Options

+New SASS configuration options for controlling CSS source map generation for both build and release processing.

 ### Improved Cache Busting